TIY-Durham/2015-FALL-FEE/11-The-Grid-The-Bad-And-The-Ugly/README.md

 Now, focus on the shared styles for `styles.css` and what styles you need for `desktop.css`.
 Start with the grid.
 Focus on the selectors and properties you'll need for the _grid layout_ of the site.
 Hint: you'll need to break into your css toolbox for properties like `max-*`, `min-*`, and pseudo-elements like `::before`, among others.
 And don't forget the `font-*` properties!

-##### BEAST MODE

-It's called View Mode _Switch_ for a reason, right?
+Now, it's called View Mode _Switch_ for a reason, right?
 Time to switch that layout to list view!
 Still working with your `desktop.css` view, build out the list view for the site.
+You'll need a grid here, too, but with different positioning properties.
 Wait, if there's a grid view and a list view, how can they share the same css stylesheet...?

-You can do it, and without touching the HTML.
+##### BEAST MODE

+Pixel perfect the grid view!
+Work with your `max-*` and `min-*` properties, as well as `padding-*` and `margin-*` properties to snap that grid in place.
+Finish off with stylings, like your typography elements.

+##### NIGHTMARE MODE

+In addition to being a cool example of grid layouts, [View Mode Switch](http://tympanus.net/Blueprints/ViewModeSwitch/) is a responsive site.
+Don't believe me?
+Grab the edge of your browser window and shrink...shrink...shrink some more.
+Boom!
+Tablet and mobile views!

+For Nightmare Mode, try building the mobile view of the grid layout.
+Stick the styles specific to mobile in your `mobile.css` stylesheet.